OliveIsAWord/olea/docs/language_reference.md

 { else <expression> }
 ```

-A `while` loop repeatedly evaluates its condition and body in an alternating pattern until the condition yields zero, or until a `break` statement terminates the loop.
-If the condition yields zero, the else branch is evaluated and yielded.
+A `while` loop repeatedly evaluates its condition and body in an alternating pattern until the condition is `false`, or until a `break` statement terminates the loop.
+If the condition yields `false`, the else branch is evaluated and yielded.

 ## Future Language Direction